-Keeping this in mind what we will just do, we will briefly define a few non dimensional numbers with which we will try to correlate this behavior.
+Keeping this in mind, what we will just do?
+We will briefly define a few non dimensional numbers with which we will try to correlate this behaviour.
 The first non dimensional number that we will be defining is something which you have heard many times is the Reynolds number.

-So when the fluid is flowing, the fluid is being subjected to different forces.
-One of the forcing mechanisms is the inertia force.
-So, the fluid has inertia, because of that inertia it tries to maintain its motion.
+So, when the fluid is flowing, the fluid is being subjected to different forces one of the forcing mechanisms is the inertia force.
+So, the fluid has an inertia, because of that inertia it tries to maintain its motion.
 On the top of that there is a resistance in terms of viscous force which tries to inhibit the motion.
-So, we may try to gate a qualitative picture of what is the ratio of this inertia force and viscous force which will give us an indication of the extent of; the effect of the viscous force in terms of influencing the fluid motion when it is subjected to an inertia force.
+So, we may try to get a qualitative picture of what is the ratio of this inertia force and viscous force, which will give us an indication of the extent of the effect of viscous force in terms of influencing the fluid motion when it is subjected to an inertia force.
 So, the inertia force is like mass into acceleration.

-So, mass into acceleration if you write m into a this is the inertia force, and the acceleration in terms of velocity can be written as like v square by L; this is also an unit of acceleration just expressed in terms of velocity.
+So, if you write $m \times a$ this is the inertia force.
+And the acceleration in terms of velocity can be written as $\frac{v^2}{L}$.
+This is also an unit of acceleration just expressed in terms of velocity.
+So, mass into acceleration this is the inertia force and the viscous force you can express like using the Newton's law of viscosity.